Practically every problem awaits for a solution...

 Stress is a natural et biological phenomenon, which a priori allows the dog to protect himself.
 A stressed or anxious dog, experiences an emotion he can not control.
 The reasons which trigger the anxiety are several, not to mention our own daily stress, that we communicate to him, involuntarily.
 When the stress persists after the stressor is gone, it becomes anxiety.
 The most common of all, that of separation anxiety, an extremely important problem to solve and the most difficult and time consuming to deal with, as it can relapses when there is a change in our lifestyle and routine.
 The successful modification is based on patience and perseverance, starting by familiarising the dog to small, a few-minutes absence, which will gradually evolve into longer ones.
-On returning home, avoid the big manifestations of joy, exaggerated gestures, stay calm and congratulate or recompose your dog - with treats or play - only when he will be equally calm.
-To make their life easier while leaving the house we can use toys like Kongs, puzzles with snacks, offer physical and mental exercise.
+On returning home, avoid the big manifestations of joy and the exaggerated gestures, stay calm and congratulate - reward your dog, with treats or play but only when he will be equally calm.
+To make their life easier before we leave the house, we can offer them some physical and/or mental exercise, if there is not time to devote them, we can use toys like Kongs and puzzles with treats, to keep them busy, during our absence.

 You should know that dogs have a natural instinct to try to avoid, or resolve conflicts, rather than creating them.

 A genetic deficiency on the other hand, can cause the aggressiveness of the animal in spite of all the efforts of a good education and socialisation.
 Stress, fear and aggression are closely related, a dog demonstrating aggression tells us that he is stressed in one way or another.
 Aggression is a defense reflex which serves as a warning, before escalates to attack.